shyamvalsan/YeelightController/README.md

  1. Plug in the yeelight smart bulb
  2. Turn on the light switch
  3. Run ./light-configure.sh
- 4. Wait till light-configure exits, confirm that it ended successfully.
-If not try repeating steps 2 and 3
+ 4. Wait till light-configure exits, confirm that it ended successfully (If not, try repeating steps 2 and 3)
  5. Run ./light.sh -h for options on how to control the bulb
 ## Enhancements
  1. Update the colors file with color name and hex codes to use more colors